What do you say and do when your child is growing too fast? You take a non-diet approach.

 Switch up the food focus by encouraging social gatherings around community service, group exercise, and study groups, for example.

-Encourage cooking a healthy dinner with friends if eating together is the preferred mode of socializing.
+Encourage teen cooking.
+Remember, eating together is the preferred mode of socializing.

 9. Consider Apps Only If They Provide Healthy Motivation

 Some of the best motivating tools for healthy eating and exercise are apps and tools that let your child and teen know how their doing while they make healthy changes.

 Assess whether this would be a positive addition for your child or teen, or something that might spike disordered behaviors.